zeus-12/uxie/README.md

 - [ ] get light coloured background for `liveblocks presence` => https://stackoverflow.com/questions/23601792/get-only-light-colors-randomly-using-javascript
 - [ ] reduce pdfreader scrollbar height + width
 - [ ] remove hardcoded heights using vh
-- [ ] remove the weird dragging thing on area-highlight => prob better to rebuilt the library. =>
+- [ ] remove the weird dragging thing on area-highlight => prob better to rebuilt the library.

 ### Low priority

 - [ ] replace prisma w. drizzle and use edge runtime for chat
 - [ ] setup permissions inside liveblocks dashboard
 - [ ] fix `.tippy-arrow` appearing on screen at all times => added a temp fix. still appears when hovered over the pdf reader
-- [ ] areahighlight from pdf => imagelink stored on editor is base64 one => possible soln: store it as base64 to the notes, then in the same addhighlighttonotes function upload it to uploadthing, and then update the url of the block in the notes.
+- [ ] areahighlight from pdf => imagelink stored on editor is base64 one => possible soln: store it as base64 to the notes, then in the same addhighlighttonotes function upload it to uploadthing, and then update the url of the block in the notes. => would prob need to create a custom block for this, else there'd be a noticable lag.
-- [ ] abstract userIsOwner and userHasAccess (either collab or owner) to a separate trpc procedure.
+- [ ] abstract userIsOwner and userHasAccess (either collab or owner) to a separate trpc procedure. => api called `experimental_standaloneMiddleware`: but

+  1. it requries the types for the entire input, the only way seems to be putting any for the rest => losing typesafety for the whole route
+  2. most times data is returned from this, so query will also run twice

+  solution seems to be => create separate helper functions

+- [ ] move all error messages to a helper fn

 ## Known bug